2025j4g/Scone/README.md

 - **Output directory** with enough free space for meshes and copied DDS textures.
 - **Scone build** for your OS (download from the Releases tab or build locally using `dotnet publish`).

-> Tip: Linux/macOS builds require case-sensitive filesystems, but Scone now searches for `.bgl` and texture names in a case-insensitive way, so you don’t need to rename assets.

 ## 2. Prepare the Scenery Folder

 1. Copy the scenery package you want to convert into a working location (e.g., `~/scenery/MyAirport/`).